Institute of Technology or Polytechnic

 Bachelor's Degree

-Our degree gives you real-world practice from your first month, working with midwives and women/pregnant people in your community.
-This programme takes passion, determination and commitment but we'll give you all the support you need to succeed.
-And, with the flexibility of blended learning, it's possible to do most of your study from your home base.
+As culturally competent, sustainable and reflective professionals, you will provide a 'cloak of midwifery care' that upholds the 'mauri***o te wahine^' and encompasses the relationship between the midwife and whānau.
+This programme takes passion, determination and commitment and we'll give you all the support you need to succeed.
+Plus, with the flexibility of blended learning, it's possible to do most of your study in your local rohe/area.

 Lots of support

-Blended learning means you'll learn through weekly face-to-face hui ākonga (tutorials), online learning, midwifery practice experiences (such as hospital shifts and community-based midwifery experience) and wānanga (block courses) held on our campus in Dunedin and Porirua.
-Each site has a designated kaiako (midwifery lecturer) who provides support and runs the face-to-face hui ākonga.
+Blended learning means you'll learn through weekly face-to-face hui ākonga (tutorials) with a local Kaiako/Lecturer, online learning, midwifery practice experiences (such as hospital shifts and community-based midwifery experience) and wānanga (block courses) held on our campus in Dunedin and at Whitireia Porirua.

 Registration and careers

 If English is not your first language, you must complete an assessment of your English Language and pass the required standard.
+This is not applicable for applicants where any of the official languages of Aotearoa are their first language.

 You need either an: